degreepath/catalog-differ/over-time-md/dance.req.md

-Language-Intensive Courses (Theory)  |  5.50
+Language-Intensive Courses (Theory)  |  6.00
 ---|---
 DANCE 100  |  Introduction to Dance  |  1.00
 DANCE 124  |  World Dance Traditions  |  1.00
 DANCE 150  |  Movement, the Camera, and the Creative Process  |  1.00
-DANCE 201  |  The Body Movable (0.50)  |  0.50
 DANCE 231  |  Fundamentals of Choreography and Improvisation  |  1.00
 DANCE 246  |  Dance in the United States  |  1.00
+DANCE 270  |  Dance Anatomy and Kinesiology  |  1.00
-Movement-Intensive Courses (Technique)  |  2.00
+Movement-Intensive Courses (Technique)  |  1.50
-DANCE 212  |  Articulate Body (0.50) (Required: 212 must be taken concurrently
-with or within 1 term of DANCE 201)  |  0.50

-DANCE 213

-|  Articulate Body (0.25) (Recommended: 213 in first or second year prior to
-taking 212)  |
-Select other movement-intensive courses from below to total 1.50 credits  1  |
+Select movement-intensive courses from below to total 1.50 credits  1  |  1.50
-1.50

 Ballet